fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 ### Inheritance v Modules
 Now you know the two primary ways that Ruby implements inheritance.
 - __Class inheritance__ is the traditional way to think about inheritance: one type inherits the behaviors of another type.
 The result is a new type that specializes the type of the superclass.
 - The other form is sometimes called __interface inheritance__: this is where __mixin modules__ come into play.
-The class doesn't inherit from another type, but instead inherits the interface provided by the mixin module.
+The class doesn't inherit from another type, but instead inherits the interface (i.e. __methods__) provided by the mixin module.
 In this case, the result type is not a specialized type with respect to the module.

 You may wonder when to use class inheritance vs mixins.
 Here are a couple of things to consider when evaluating these choices.
 - You can only subclass (class inheritance) from __one__ class, whereas you can mix in as many modules (interface inheritance) as you'd like.